kcuilla/reactablefmtr/README.md

 ### Data Bars

 Use `data_bars()` to assign horizontal bars to each row.
-There are many ways to [customize](https://kcuilla.github.io/reactablefmtr/reference/data_bars.html) the look of `data_bars()`, including the alignment of the bars, the posiiton of the text labels, and the ability to add icons and images to the bars.
+There are many ways to [customize](https://kcuilla.github.io/reactablefmtr/reference/data_bars.html) the look of `data_bars()`, including the alignment of the bars, the posiiton of the text labels, and the option to add icons and images to the bars.
 See the [tutorial](https://kcuilla.github.io/reactablefmtr/articles/data_bars_development.html) for customization examples.

 ![](man/figures/data_bars_animated_demo.gif)